-The secondary output line regulation is defined, similarly to the primary side, as the variation of the secondary output voltage due to the input voltage change at a specific current.
+The secondary output line regulation is defined, similarly to the primary side, as the variation of secondary the output voltage due to the input voltage change at a specific current.
 The secondary output line regulation is mainly affected by the transformer and in particular by its leakage inductance.

-Keeping constant the leakage inductance (i.e. using the same transformer), a higher input voltage allows to slightly increase the isolated output voltage, as shown in Figure 16.
+Keeping constant the leakage inductance (i.e. using the same transformer), an higher input voltage allows to slightly increase the isolated output voltage, as shown in figure below.